SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

 such as a text file or web page.

-Swift's ``String`` and ``Character`` types are fully Unicode-compliant, and support a number of different Unicode encodings, as described below.
+Swift's ``String`` and ``Character`` types are fully Unicode-compliant, and support a number of different Unicode encodings as described below.

 .. _StringsAndCharacters_UnicodeTerminology: